 2. Equipment To Move Appliances

-3. Move Without Damaging Surfaces
+3. How to Move Appliances Without Damaging Surfaces

-When you’re moving furniture and getting it out of one home and into another, you need to take the proper precautions so as not to damage the floors or walls.
+When you’re moving appliances and getting it out of one home and into another, you need to take the proper precautions so as not to damage the floors or walls.
 Cardboard under the appliances is an option as well as wrapping the appliances in moving plastic.
 Consider putting cushions on the walls when you get the appliances out of and into each home.

-If you live in a building or condo with strict regulations, make sure the apartment movers take extra special care to not damage the unit when they are maneuvering the appliances.
+If you live in a building or condo with strict regulations, make sure the movers take extra special care to not damage the unit when they are maneuvering the appliances.
 Often the dings and damage is not realized until the apartment manager does a walk-through and then may decide to withhold part of your deposit.
 At this point in time, it may be too late to talk with the apartment moving service about particular issues.
 Watch your movers closely while they are handling the heavy appliances.

 When appliances are transported across the country, it’s best to use a moving truck or a truck that is enclosed so that the weather isn’t an issue.
 If you’re shipping using a postal service, you need to make sure the proper fees are paid and that there is tracking information so that you know where your belongings are in the country and when they arrive at the new home.